JoshuaHess12/miaaim/docs/source/workflows.rst

+.. _Workflows to Workflows:

 Workflows
 =========

 MIAAIM contains 4 major workflows: (i.) image preparation (ii.) image registration (iii.) tissue state modelling and (iv.) cross-system/tissue information transfer.
-For a list of input options for these workflows, see the :ref:`Parameter Reference <Parameter Reference to Parameter Reference>` section.
+For a comprehensive table of input options for these workflows, see the :ref:`Parameter Reference <Parameter Reference to Parameter Reference>` section.

 Up-to-date input options and versions for each workflow are available on GitHub: